First Phosphate And Groupe Goyette Sign MOU For Logistics Footprint At The Hebertville-Station Intermodal Facility In The Saguenay-Lac-St-Jean Region ...

 The terms of the agreement include:

-First Phosphate and GG are to work towards determining the transportation, handling and storage facility expansion requirements for the Hébertville-Station, Quebec intermodal facility in order to accommodate the flow of the Company's products and materials to and from Hébertville-Station, Quebec and the rest of North America.
+First Phosphate and GG are to work towards determining the transportation, handling and storage facility expansion requirements for the Hbertville-Station, Quebec intermodal facility in order to accommodate the flow of the Company's products and materials to and from Hbertville-Station, Quebec and the rest of North America.

 First Phosphate and GG will work together to make the economic, social and job creation benefits of their arrangement known to the Quebec, Canadian and United States governments.